 In the spotlight: Pinnacle Foods looks to year ahead with Wish-Bone

 Pinnacle Foods has had an eventful six months.
 Kicking off the year with the launch of an IPO, the US food group went on to report impressive first-quarter earnings.
 While first-half earnings dipped somewhat last week, the firm's deal to buy Unilever's Wish-Bone business could signal a positive year ahead for the frozen food to baking mix maker.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Multichannel, Natural & organic, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Free-from, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Multichannel, Natural & organic, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods

 Today (23 December) is just-food's last day before closing for Christmas.
 We'll return, raring to go on Tuesday 3 January - but of course there's been plenty of top-notch content that has gone live in...

 The plethora of food manufacturing associations in the UK has been argued by some to be an impediment to the industry coming to a coherent position on the aftermath of Brexit and on what the sector sh...